 Receive your login instructions for the SSMU Funding Application Portal and complete your application.
 The processing time should take about 2-3 weeks.
 For your funding application, you will need to submit an annual budget for your group, an event-specific budget, and quotes/receipts to justify the numbers in your event budget.

-Receive your decision and prepare your Second Installment or Post-Funding Report (Make sure you’ve kept all of your receipts and have given us a sponsorship shoutout!).
+Receive your decision and prepare your Second Installment or Post-Funding Report (Make sure you’ve kept all of your receipts and have given us a sponsorship shoutout!)
 For your Post-Funding Report, you will need to submit an updated annual budget, the final event-specific budget with actual revenues/expenses, sponsorship acknowledgment, and receipts for all expenses in the event budget.

 Congratulations!
 You’ve completed the SSMU Funding Process!
 Repeat Steps 3-7 for all subsequent applications.

-Fall Deadline for applications: December 1st.
+Deadline for Fall applications: December 1st.
 Deadline for Winter Applications: April 1st.

 Sample budgets have also been created for your convenience.
 Please use these templates when submitting your application.

 The Club Fund is meant to provide funding for club activities throughout the semester, instead of on a per-event basis.
 The Club Fund is only open to full-status SSMU clubs.
-For year-long funding, clubs must apply during the Fall and Winter semesters; in your application, please only include the events and their corresponding budgets for the current semester.
+For year-long funding, clubs must apply during the Fall and Winter semesters.
+In your application, please only include the events and their corresponding budgets for the current semester.

 The Event/Project Specific Budget will be more detailed and will be the primary budget used to assess your application.
 The Annual Budget is to give the Committee a sense of your group’s overall finances.